Alex-Linhares/FARGonautica/README.md

 1. Why is it claimed that analogy-making is part of perception?
 1. How do analogy-making and perception interact in Copycat?
 Are they different modules?
 If so, why?
 If not, Why not?
 1. What does the slipnet do?
 Why the term "*slip*"?
+1. What does the temperature do?
+Do codelets regulate the temperature?
+Does temperature regulate the codelets?

 **Programming challenges**: